Mounesh07/WDM_EXP3/README.md

-# EX:3 Implementation of GSP Algorithm In Python
+# EX: 3 Implementation of GSP Algorithm In Python

 ## AIM: To implement GSP Algorithm In Python.
 ## Description: